 Squirrel Corn

 These cute white flowers look very similar to Dutchman's Breeches.
-In fact, we listed them incorrectly until a helpful reader pointed out our error.
+In fact, I listed them incorrectly until a helpful reader pointed out my error.
 They are named for their bulbs, which look like little corn kernels.

 Trillium